 By order of the Croatian Parliament, no less, today is Cravat Day, a chance to celebrate the humble tie in all its forms and practice Croatian pride.

 For, unless you believe the Iranians, both the word "cravat" and the neck tie that it denotes comes from Croatia, and their mercenary soldiers who exported it to the rest of Europe, by way of the famously dapper King Louis XIV of France.
-And, as the only contribution Croatia is known to have made to world culture, the cravat is a big thing in those parts.
-It was Croats who tied the largest tie in the world around an arena - the knot alone was an impressive 15 meters wide.
-It was also Croats who equipped a medieval bell tower with a red tie.
+And, as Croatia's most significant contribution to world culture, the cravat is a big thing in those parts.
+Croats tied the largest tie in the world around an arena - the knot alone was an impressive 15 meters wide.
+Croats also equipped a medieval bell tower with a red tie.

 Today, statues across Zagreb will be dressed up in red ties, and souvenir vendors will be at their most fervent.
 In lieu of wearing a red tie, we are drinking a Black Tie cocktail: do join us.